 September 21 @ 9:00 am – September 22 @ 5:00 pm EDT

-Day Two, Session One is a Workshop on Resources for Radiological Emergency Planning, Preparedness, Response and Recovery.
+Day Two, Session One presents Resources for Radiological Emergency Planning, Preparedness, Response and Recovery.

-Day Two, Session One is divided into two parts.
+Day Two, Session One is divided into two parts, which will be moderated by James Hanes, DE.

 This training course will run from 9 AM to 12 NOON.